 - "The Crepes of Wrath": In which The Simpsons meet an Albanian foreign exchange student named Adil.

 - South Park:

-- Family Guy has Brian (an extreme left-wing Liberal) meeting right-wing Republican radio broadcaster Rush Limbaugh in the episode "Excellence In Broadcasting".
-Rush actually manages to convince Brian to change his political views and develop a new-found sense of patriotism.
-Brian moves in with Rush, and takes the liberty to replace all of Rush's appliances with American made versions.
-They all break catastrophically as Brian lists off what he replaced one by one, which includes: the toaster, refrigerator, dishwasher, stove, oven, coffee maker, coffee mug, fine china dishware, cupboard door hinges, light bulbs, ceiling fan, garbage disposal, faucets, Rush's man-bra, and his cat.
+- Family Guy has Brian (an extreme left-wing liberal) meeting right-wing Republican radio broadcaster Rush Limbaugh in the episode "Excellence In Broadcasting".
+Rush actually manages to convince Brian to change his political views and develop a newfound sense of patriotism.
+Brian moves in with Rush, and takes the liberty of replacing all of Rush's appliances with American-made versions.
+They all break catastrophically as Brian lists off what he replaced one by one, which includes: the toaster, refrigerator, dishwasher, stove, oven, coffee maker, coffee mug, fine china dishware, cupboard door hinges, light bulbs, ceiling fan, garbage disposal, faucets, Rush's man-bra, and his cat, which MOOS.

 - Duckman: Also satirized a lot of aspects of American society and politics.